saucelabs/sauce-docs/docs/dev/api/rdc.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Use the Real Device Cloud (RDC) API methods to look up device types and availability in your data center and view current activity on those devices.
+The Real Device Cloud (RDC) API allows you to manage real devices and jobs in your data center.
+Use the RDC API methods to:
+* Look up device types and availability
+* View current device activity
+* Manage real device jobs by stopping, deleting, or updating job details
+* Assign a private device to a team
+* Update private device settings

 Refer to [Getting Started](/dev/api) for Authentication and Server information.

+## Real Devices

 ### Get Devices